eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_changelog.md

 ### Changed

+- **General:**
   - Updated all parts of the KIT related to the digital twin registry as the DTR now has a decentralized architecture
+- **Adoption View:**
+  - Updated description of the policy section (Access Policies, Usage Policies, Contract Definitions)
+- **Development View:**
-- Development View: Updated documentation because of the migration to the new standard AAS v3.0 by the DTR
+  - Updated documentation because of the migration to the new standard AAS v3.0 by the DTR
-- Development View: Updated conventions for submodel descriptors and EDC asset structure to give data provides more flexibility in how to create EDC assets for submodels of digital twins
+  - Updated conventions for submodel descriptors and EDC asset structure to give data provides more flexibility in how to create EDC assets for submodels of digital twins

 ### Removed

-- ./.
+- **Adoption View:**
+  - Policy payloads are removed and replaced by specific documentation links

 ## [1.0.1] - 2023-04-14

 ### Added

+- **Adoption View:**
-- Adoption View: Traceability tutorial video
+  - Traceability tutorial video
-- Adoption View: Customer journey
+  - Customer journey

 ### Changed